 A school that gets results

 Getting results means more to us than just exam results – but exam results are important to us too!
-It is our aim that every child in our school should feel valued and loved in the eyes of God regardless of how they perform in tests and we believe this strong foundation enables them to do their best and achieve their full potential.
-Time and again we have students achieve more than they were told they could elsewhere.
+Every child in our school should feel valued and loved in the eyes of God regardless of how they perform in tests and we believe this strong foundation enables them to do their best and achieve their full potential.

-Our small number means that we do not often show up in league tables.
+Our small pupil numbers means that we do not often show up in league tables.

 Development and School Improvement Planning